 2. Here’s another setting where the sofa blends in seamlessly with the rest of the décor which is done up entirely in different shades of grey.
 The setting uses bright orange as accents that seem to breathe life into it.

 3. You can choose a sofa that stands out from the rest of the décor and complements the accent colors used in the room, which happens to be a dark shade of green in this setting.

 4. Another popular trend happens to be to choose a couch that matches the walls and the rest of the neutral décor, and use bright and colorful accent pillows that make the neutral setting vibrant and exciting.

-5. You could even opt for a minimalist setting where color isn’t big in the overall scheme of things and everything is understated and subtle.
+5. You could even choose a minimalist setting where color isn’t big in the overall scheme of things and everything is understated and subtle.
 In this contemporary setting too, we see the use of a neutral color palette throughout, and even the pillows that are designed to stand out, do so quite subtly.
-It is interesting to note, how similar colors like grey, brown and beige, all neutral shades, are used here, creating a serene, warm and inviting space.
+It is interesting to note, how similar colors like grey, brown and beige, all neutral shades, are used here, creating a serene, warm, and inviting space.

 7. You can get your simple and plain sofa to stand out by simply placing it against a contrasting background.
 An area rug can come in really handy in such settings.

 8. Last but not least, homes that have the luxury of a great view right outside their windows can match their interiors to the great outdoors using a couch in green.
 Here’s a setting that pulls it off flawlessly.